cgwire/kitsu/docs/using_publisher/README.md

-# Publishing a preview with the Kitsu Publisher
+# Publishing a Preview with the Kitsu Publisher

 You must first have the Kitsu publisher and the plugin installed on your computer.

-## Consult your to-do list
+## Consult your To-Do List

 First, you must log into the publisher using your kitsu address, login, and password, as you would with your usual Kitsu.